latm-lab/reactive/Readme.md

 Other libraries:
 - __Pdescriptors_v1.2/Spectral Features__

-For Reactor: The __Pdescriptors__ is the only library that isn't an external and it should be added to your dependencies path (see below).
+For the Reactor: The __Pdescriptors__ is a library that isn't an external and should be added to your dependencies path (see below).
 It is a collection of objects used for sound description.
-It can be downloaded in the following link: https://sites.google.com/site/pdescriptors/.
+It can be downloaded in the following link: https://github.com/AdrianoMonteiro/PDescriptors-v2

 __How to download Pd externals:__